What to Pack & Bring...

 - 1-2 Water Bottles

-- Shawl or light blanket (for evenings around campfire)
+- Light blanket, shawl or sweatshirt (for evenings around campfire)

 - Personal Toiletry items (soap, shampoo, toothpaste, lotion, etc)